IBMPredictiveAnalytics/generalopen/Readme.md

 # generalopen
 ## Open a data, syntax, or output file from a single dialog box
- This package provides a convenience dialog box that insta
+This package provides a convenience dialog box that installs on the File menu and provides a unified way of opening a data, syntax, or output file without visiting submenus.
+Data files can be sav or zsav.
+A password can be supplied.

 ---
 Requirements